 Let me preface this post by stating that I am a huge fan of Twitter and social media in general for business development.
 In fact, that may be an understatement.
 I wrote the book on Twitter for lawyers, literally.
 Way back in 2009.
 So, yes, I am biased towards social media.
-That said, one of the major lesson I’ve learned is to not to oversell Twitter.
+That said, one of the major lessons I’ve learned is not to oversell Twitter.
 Many times I’ve said, “It’s not like a single tweet is going to win you business.”

 I have now been proven wrong.
 Dead wrong.
 And I’m thrilled.

 “It all came down to timing,” shared the VC partner.
 “I had just gotten a quote on a specific piece of work I needed to be done from a national law firm and, frankly, I wasn’t happy about the price tag.
 That same day, coincidentally, I saw this local firm, which I’ve done work within the past, tweet about very similar work that they do.
 So I responded to their tweet and, not only did they win the business, but they are charging almost half of what the national firm charges for the same work.”